geonetwork/doc/en/user-guide/harvesting/index.rst

 To support this capability, both the WFS GetFeature Harvester and the THREDDS harvester, allow fragments of metadata to be harvested and linked or copied into a template record to create metadata records.
 Fragments that are saved into the GeoNetwork database are called subtemplates and can be used in more than one metadata record.

 As shown above, an example of a metadata fragment is the gmd:contactInfo element of an iso19139 document.
 This element contains contact details for an individual or an organisation.
-If a fragment is stored in the geonetwork database as a subtemplate for a given person or organisation, then this fragment can be referenced in metadata records where this organisation or individual is specified using an XML linking mechanism called XLink.
+If a fragment is stored in the GeoNetwork database as a subtemplate for a given person or organisation, then this fragment can be referenced in metadata records where this organisation or individual is specified using an XML linking mechanism called XLink.

 HTTPS support